inspektor-dev/inspektor/docs/blog/how-profiler-works.md

 Before we get into `pprof-rs` code, let's learn cpu profiling in theory.

 Profiler pause the program in certain interval of time and resumes after sampling the current stack trace.
-While sampling, it takes each stack frame and increments it's count.
+While sampling, it takes each stack frame and increments its count.
 Then the sampled data is then used to create a flamegraph or something similar.

 >> stack traces: stack traces are the list of call stack of function calls. for eg: is_prime_number_1 -> main

 ![Gist of profiler notes](/img/notes_on_profiler.jpeg)

-## pprof-rs implementation and it's syscalls
+## pprof-rs implementation and its syscalls

 **start profiling**